Collaborative parametric design models allow you to work together for better solutions

 With VIKTOR, you can develop user-friendly web applications that integrate with all kinds of software programs, such as Dynamo.
 VIKTOR apps have a clear and intuitive user interface in which users only see the adjustable parameters, which improves the usability of Dynamo software.
 VIKTOR also enables connecting Dynamo drawings to other computational programs through integrations, for example to calculate the strength of the structure.
 Additionally, everything runs in the Cloud, making your data always accessible to anyone with an internet connection!

 In this article, we give an example of such an application.
-Continue reading to learn more, or try the app immediately in the VIKTOR demo environment.
-You can also find the open-source code in our GitHub repository.
+Continue reading to learn more, or use our free version to start using this app!

 You can use the code out-of-the-box with VIKTOR.